The Ronald Reagan Myth

 that every year it had "substantially overestimated"

 the Soviet threat along all dimensions.
-For example, in 1975
+For example, in 1975 the

-than 60 percent of them." - Fareed Zakaria, Newsweek
+of them." - Fareed Zakaria, Newsweek

 In short, Team B . . . brought a substantial

-set of preconceived notions about the nature and functioning
+set of preconceived notions about the nature and functioning of

-It's an error in judgment that Wolfowitz seemed destined to repeat.
+in judgment that Wolfowitz seemed destined to repeat.

 HOW THE MEDIA USED TO COVER REAGAN